czxieddan/czxieddan.github.io/README.txt

 url: https://jiji.pro/hexo-template
 ```

-2. Set your project name at **line 107**, if your project name is `username` or `username.github.io`, just remove it at the end of `_config.yml`:
+2. Set your project name at **line 107**, if your project name is `username` or `username.github.io`， just remove it at the end of `_config.yml`:
 ```yml
 root: /hexo-template
 ```

 ## CI/CD

 This repository uses GitHub Actions for CI/CD.
 You don't need to build your documents manually.
-Just commit your documents (then run `git push`), and then turn on the GitHub Pages in the settings to access your online documents.
+Just commit your documents (then run `git push`)， and then turn on the GitHub Pages in the settings to access your online documents.
 (For this demo is https://mmdjiji.github.io/hexo-template)

 ## Hexo Features